Cinisi

 Cinisi (/it/; Cìnisi /scn/) is a town and a comune in the Metropolitan City of Palermo in Sicily.
-As of 1 January 2022 it has a population of 11.846.
+As of 1 January 2022 it has a population of 11,846.

 Geography

-The town is part of the Palermo metropolitan area, borders with the municipalities of Carini and Terrasini and count the civil parish (frazione) of Punta Raisi, seat of Palermo Airport.
+The town is part of the Palermo metropolitan area, it borders with the municipalities of Carini and Terrasini and it includes the civil parish (frazione) of Punta Raisi, the location of Palermo Airport.
 It is 36 km from Palermo centre, 77 km from Trapani and 31 km from Alcamo.